-Metcalf Institute is celebrating 25 years of bringing science to the conversation!
-Join us June 13-17, 2022, for our Annual Public Lecture Series.
-Registration links are below.
+Metcalf Institute celebrated 25 years of bringing science to the conversation, on June 13-17, 2022, for our Annual Public Lecture Series.

-This year’s speakers will explore the causes and consequences of coastal and inland flooding, including how climate change is affecting flooding, the inequitable impacts of flood events, and how communities are taking action.
-The weeklong series will highlight leaders in science, policy, and community engagement to explore the latest research and collaborative efforts to respond to our changing environment.
+This year’s speakers explored the causes and consequences of coastal and inland flooding, including how climate change is affecting flooding, the inequitable impacts of flood events, and how communities are taking action.
+The weeklong series highlighted leaders in science, policy, and community engagement to explore the latest research and collaborative efforts to respond to our changing environment.

-The Leeson Lecture, held this year on Thursday, June 16, was established in 2019 thanks to the generous support of donors to honor Metcalf Institute’s longest serving Advisory Board member, Robert Leeson, Jr.
+The Leeson Lecture was established in 2019 thanks to the generous support of donors to honor Metcalf Institute’s longest serving Advisory Board member, Robert Leeson, Jr.

 Monday, June 13, 1-2 p.m.
 EDT via Zoom

 More than half of flood risk in the U.S. is unmapped, but new technologies are making it possible for researchers to update flood maps.
 Wing will describe future projections that show rising costs, disproportionate economic burdens within Black communities, and the urgent need for adaptation policies at local and national levels.

 Tuesday, June 14, 1-2 p.m.
 EDT via Zoom

 Neighborhoods of color, particularly low-wealth communities, often face worse problems after storms than white and wealthier neighborhoods, especially as more frequent and intense stormwater runoff creates greater hazard exposures.
 Hendricks will describe infrastructure challenges and present solutions that integrate justice and participation into the redevelopment of community spaces, particularly in marginalized areas.